About Us

-CommDev is the International Finance Corporation’s (IFC) curated repository for information around benefit sharing in the infrastructure and natural resources sectors.
+CommDev is the International Finance Corporation’s (IFC) curated repository for information around sustainability efforts and impact infrastructure and natural resources sectors.
 Managed by IFC’s Sustainable Infrastructure (SI) Advisory, it hosts content around SI Advisory’s areas of work, including our programs and projects.
-It also serves as the online hub for information around the IFC Sustainability Exchange.

 CommDev draws from the diverse experience of IFC, clients, on-the-ground practitioners, partner institutions and industry alliances to present a range of thought leadership, including multimedia content, blogs and reports.
 These exemplify best practices and offer guidelines for private, public and civil society actors.